RCAutomatizacion/Performance-Analytics/docs/Installation.md

 Deploy the configuration.

-### Configure PLC Connectors
+### Configure OPC UA Connector

+In this part, connections with the PLCs are established.
 Open your Management App and launch the OPC UA Connector configurator.

 Add a new data source for PLC1 with the OPC UA connector: